tleja/StabilityR/README.md

+## StabilityR
+A systems biology tool for network inference, partitioning and visualisation.
-# StabilityR
+#
+StabilityR is available at http://155.198.192.109:8080

-... an updated code will become available soon.
+... an updated source code will be available soon.